 Mae Kamamalu Klein began teaching in 1984 in her home in Kane'ohe.
-In 1992, the name of her halau, Kukalehuaika'ohu, came to her in a dream.
+In 1992, the name of her halau.
+Kukalehuaika'ohu, came to her in a dream.

-I look at hula in a very traditional way, embracing our Hawaiian culture and our My heritage: The From Poulou Clino?
+look at hula in a very traditional way, embracing our Hawaiian culture and my heritage: